 I started practicing this, got good at it, and was finally able to play three-note-per-string scales across all strings smoothly and with perfect accuracy.
 We named it two-way pickslanting based on the way the pick appears to change its orientation in space, by rotating to one side, and then rotating back.
 We started teaching it that way in features like the popular original Cracking the Code episode Conquering the Scale on YouTube.
 It’s also why Chapter 8 of Antigravity is called “Down, Up, Rotate”:

-So yes, in Antigravity way of doing things, the “rotate” movement is accomplished by a combination of wrist and arm adjustment.
-The Pickslanting Primer goes into a little more detail on the arm and hand changes necessary to do this.
+So yes, in the Antigravity way of doing things, the “rotate” movement is accomplished by a combination of wrist and forearm adjustment.
+The Pickslanting Primer goes into a little more detail on the forearm and wrist changes necessary to do this.
 The Chapters are pretty short, I’d just watch them in order:

 Lay Down Your Arms

 Now here comes the “gotcha”.
-After a few more years of doing interviews, we discovered there are players who can do these same types of lines with no (or very little) arm movement at all.
+After a few more years of doing interviews, we discovered there are players who can do these same types of lines with no (or very little) forearm movement at all.
 Here’s the incredible Andy Wood playing the ascending sixes pattern in our live workshop with him.
-When he speeds up, the arm movement is almost non-existent:
+Forearm movement is almost non-existent:

 It turns out that Andy does this by switching between two different picking motions – one for the downstroke string change, and another for the upstroke string change.
 These motions are angled with respect to the strings, so the pick can escape in both directions.
 This is how Andy avoids hitting the surrounding strings when he makes high-speed string changes.
 And indeed, that’s the same way we’ve always known things to operate, and as we describe in Antigravity.
 What is new here is that both of these motions are performed almost entirely with the wrist.
 This is possible because the wrist is capable of 360 degrees of movement.